akicklig/Automated-Executive-Reporting/README.md

 - create and save a PowerPoint with charting output from Excel
 - draft and send an email to Executive Leadership with the newly created PowerPoint attached.

+## Reproduction

+To reproduce this process on one's own machine, walk through the following:

+1.